 WHY ST. JUDE WARRIORS ROCK:

 ST. JUDE WARRIORS CHOOSE TO NOT ONLY TACKLE THE BATTLEGROUND, BUT ALSO FUNDRAISE FOR THE KIDS OF ST. JUDE CHILDREN’S RESEARCH HOSPITAL.
-The dollars fundraised by St. Jude Warriors go directly towards the St. Jude Red Frog Events Proton Therapy Center.
+The dollars fundraised by St. Jude Warriors go directly towards the St. Jude Red Frog Events Proton Therapy Center, which opened in December of 2015.
 Proton therapy is the most advanced form of radiation technology available to patients, because it allows doctors to precisely target cancerous cells with high doses of radiation while sparing nearby healthy cells and vital organs located beyond the tumor.
-This will be the first in the world dedicated solely to children, designed specifically to meet the needs of young patients.
+The St. Jude Red Frog Events Proton Therapy Center is the first Proton Therapy Center in the world dedicated solely to children, designed specifically to meet the needs of young patients.